wren-lang/wren/doc/site/values.markdown

     1.0
     -12.34

-Numbers are instances of the `Num` class.
+Numbers are instances of the [Num](core/num.html) class.

 ## Strings

 Strings are chunks of text stored as UTF-8.
-Their class is `String`.
+Their class is [String](core/string.html).
 String literals are surrounded in double quotes:

     :::dart
     "hi there"